-As Idalia churns toward Florida, residents urged to wrap up storm preparations
+Idalia strengthens to a hurricane, pushing a surge of ocean water toward Florida

 As Gulf Coast residents packed up their cars or hauled out generators in case of power outages, state officials warned about potential fuel contamination at dozens of gas stations.

-President Joe Biden spoke to DeSantis on Monday morning, telling the Florida governor that he had approved an emergency declaration for the state, the White House said in a news release.
+President Joe Biden told the Florida governor that he had approved an emergency declaration for the state, the White House said in a news release.
 DeSantis is running for the Republican presidential nomination in 2024.

 Southwest Florida is still recovering from Hurricane Ian, which was responsible last year for almost 150 deaths.
 The Category 5 hurricane damaged 52,000 structures, nearly 20,000 of which were destroyed or severely damaged.